San Fermin (band): Belong and Live at the Fillmore

-Throughout the fall of 2016, they posted pictures and short videos of them recording a third album—simply hashtagged LP3—on their Instagram.
-On December 8, 2016, the band posted on social media that they had finished recording and mixing LP3.
-On January 5, 2017, San Fermin uploaded a single called Open to their YouTube-channel.
-NPR reported that their new album would be called Belong.
-A week later TIME announced a second single "Bride" and an April 7 release date for their album Belong.
+Throughout the fall of 2016, San Fermin posted pictures and short videos on their Instagram revealing that they were recording a third album, referred to as simply #LP3.
+On December 8, 2016, the band announced that they had finished recording and mixing LP3 and on January 5, 2017, uploaded a single called "Open" to their YouTube channel.
+The same day, NPR reported that their new album would be called Belong; a week later TIME debuted a second single, "Bride", and announced an album release date of April 7.

 In January 2017, musician Claire Wellin joined the band, replacing Rebekah Durham as violinist and vocalist.
 As a band, San Fermin has performed original works by composer Mark Dancigers in collaboration with NOW Ensemble.

 On April 12, 2019, it was announced via San Fermin's Instagram page that vocalist Charlene Kaye was leaving the band later that month to pursue other musical opportunities.
 Two weeks later, the band released their live album Live at the Fillmore, promoting the record with a special concert event which included the premiere of their "life on the road" documentary film No Promises.
 The record was released as a part of 2019's Record Store Day.